spcourse/shakespeare/unique-words/contents.md

-# Unique words Shakespeare classifier
+# Simple Shakespeare classifier
-The aim is to program a classifier capable of decide if text fragments are written by Shakespeare.
+The aim is to program a classifier capable of deciding if text fragments are written by Shakespeare.
 This task involves a set of words characteristic of Shakespearean writing to categorize the fragments.

 This classifier has a straightforward design, based on the frequency of word overlaps between the text fragments and the pre-generated Shakespearean word list.